Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 also a video of Cloning that uses the example of calculating means,

-standard deviations, and a correlation coefficient between two variables.
+standard deviations, and a correlation coefficient between two

-Below is the more weighty version of this Assistor.
+more weighty version of this Assistor.
 You

 can calculate a mortgage payment with six clicks.
 One on "mpy" to start